vajro/MaterialDialog/README.md

 ```java
 mMaterialDialog.setBackgroundResource(R.drawable.background);
 ```
+## 1.1.0
+fix the keyboard/input bug when more show.

 ## 1.0.9
 If title is null, no show it, but I think it is ugly without title...;
 Add set Button's text by string resId, e.g. `setPositiveButton(android.R.string.yes, new View.OnClickListener() `

 ## 1.0.8
 Add every method return `this`